 Bob Erdman: Good afternoon, Robin.
 As you said, I'm the security product manager here at HelpSystems, so I am the product owner for Powertech Multi-Factor Authentication (formerly known as Access Authenticator).

 Robin Tatam: Which is the introduction we're going to make to you a little bit later on today, so hang with us.
 We're going to talk about single-factor authentication and we're also going to give you a sneak peek into something that is on the cusp of being released here at HelpSystems and something we're very excited to share with you.
 Part of the reason I love working here at HelpSystems is that we have a very complementary staff of security experts, both on the product side as well as on the technical services side.
-Between myself and Carol Woodbury, who was the IBM security architect for wow, almost a dozen years, we really have built out a phenomenal team and it's an absolute pleasure to work with all these folks and to be able to help our customers with their security challenges.
+We really have built out a phenomenal team and it's an absolute pleasure to work with all these folks and to be able to help our customers with their security challenges.

 Part of that comes from a synergy that we have discovered between security products of course, which we are very well known for, but also a slew of security services both on the managed side, so that we can handle a lot of that effort and workload on your behalf, as well as of course configuration and remediation services.
 Our reputation in the industry has been built on many years of expertise, and part of that comes from the State of IBM i Security Study that we've published every year now since 2004.
 It gives this really unique insight I think in a way that nobody else has, and of course allows us to design remediation and mitigation both, again, through services as well as software, on how to address some of these common challenges.
 We're part of the PCI Security Standards Council, which is one of the driving forces at the moment between single-factor authentication and the alternative.